tangrams/tangram-docs/pages/lights.md

 *This is the technical documentation for Tangram’s lights.
-For a conceptual overview of the lighting system, see the [[Lights Overview]].*
+For a conceptual overview of the lighting system, see the [Lights Overview](Lights-Overview.md).*

 #### `Lights`

-The `lights` element is a top-level element in the [[scene file]].
+The `lights` element is a top-level element in the [scene file](scene-file.md).
 Individual lights are defined by a *light name* under this element.

 ```yaml
 lights: